Reverse Mortgage Insurance & Tax Payment Program (ReMIT)

 - Subject property must be primary residence located in the District

 - Have an annual income to not exceed $77,540 (subject to change)

-- Be “at risk” of foreclosure due to unpaid property taxes/homeowner’s insurance
+- Be “at risk” of foreclosure due to unpaid property taxes/homeowner’s insurance/condominium/HOA fees

-- Must demonstrate ability to sustain future tax and insurance payments, as required
+- Must demonstrate ability to sustain future taxes, insurance payments, and condominium/HOA fees, as required